 - Flat slabs are usually used on parking decks, commercial buildings, resorts or places where beam projections should not be desired.

-The slab supported on beams and columns is called a conventional slab.
+The slab that supported on beams and columns is called a conventional slab.

 This requires extra formwork when compared with flat slabs.

-In traditional slabs, there is no need to provide a column cap, the thickness of conventional slabs is 4 inch or 10 cm.
+In traditional slabs, there is no need to provide a column cap, the thickness of conventional slabs is 4 inches or 10 cm, while 5 to 6 inches is recommended if the concrete will receive heavy loads, such as motor homes or garbage trucks occasionally.

-Reinforcement is provided in conventional slabs and the straps that are installed in the horizontal are called main reinforcement bars and the straps that are installed in the vertical are called distribution bars.
+Reinforcement is provided in conventional slabs, while the straps that are installed in the horizontal are called main reinforcement bars and the straps that are installed in the vertical are called distribution bars.

 Types of Conventional Slabs: